 Police respond to 'active situation' at Wisconsin mall

-A Milwaukee-area police dispatcher said authorities were responding to a shopping mall for an " active situation."
+A Milwaukee-area police dispatcher said authorities were responding to a shopping mall for an "active situation."

 Police officers descended to the Mayfair Mall in Wauwatosa around 3 p.m.
 The Wauwatosa Police Department did not respond to calls and messages from Fox News.